 That of the raier, or river rafter, was a hard and risky trade, which consisted of transporting the wood from the Pyrenees to the flat lands of the coast, using their rafts to take advantage of the river currents.
 The great popular festival to remember them begins with the construction of this traditional boat: the trunks placed side-by-side, the oak transoms, the birch spars, the rudders and the two oars that will allow the raft to be steered.
 Finally, the deck is built which houses the cargo, that is, the dry clothes, the food and the bottle of wine.

-On Sunday morning the main event takes place: the descent of the rafts along the Noguera Pallaresa river.
-From 11 am, the rafters, dressed in vintage clothes, cover the 5 kilometre stretch between the Llania dam and the Claverol bridge.
-Lots of people line the river banks and, at the arrival point, there is plenty of music and the traditional association lunch to close the day.
+On Sunday morning, the highlight of the Day takes place: the descent of the rafts down the Noguera Pallaresa river.
+From 11 am, the rafters, dressed in period clothing, cover the five-kilometre stretch between the Presa de la Llania and the Pont de Claverol.
+Crowds of people gather on the banks of the river and, when they arrive, there is no shortage of